mosesliao/cocos2dx-docker/README.md

 ## Issues and Feedback

-For any other issues and feedback about this docker image, or you need another different installation with different versions of cocos2dx and NDK, please submit it to this repository.
+For any other issues and feedback about this docker image, or you need another different docker image with different versions of cocos2dx and NDK, please submit it to this repository.